Our Verdict

 Comfort and Mobility

 The Ozonic was also the head of the pack in the field of comfort and mobility.
-This was one of the easiest jackets to move in.
-Mountain Hardwear achieved this with a slightly more relaxed fit and flexible fabric with a bit of stretch, so whatever activity you're pursuing, your motion won't be restricted.
+It was one of the easiest jackets to move in.
+Mountain Hardwear achieved this with a slightly more relaxed fit and flexible fabric with a bit of stretch, so whatever activity you're pursuing, your range of motion won't be restricted.
 The roomy cut has a slightly longer hem and longer sleeves, making it a good option for taller folks.
-The relaxed fit also gives the most room for layering underneath, and we found our down puffy fit comfortably underneath when the temperature dropped.
-It should be noted that the fabric is a little thinner than others, so on its own, it does not offer very much warmth when the mercury plummets.
+The relaxed dimensions also give the most room for layering underneath, and we found a puffy fit comfortably when the temperature dropped.
+It should be noted that the fabric is a little thinner than others, so it provides a very limited amount of warmth on its own.
+The lightweight construction, combined with how easy it was to layer, make the Ozonic one of the most versatile jackets we tested.
+The wide range of performance makes it a great choice for year-round use.

-The garment feels light as a feather and is quiet as a mouse, thanks to the lightweight fabric.
-The softer, more flexible fabric feels smooth against the skin when wearing shorts sleeves underneath.
-The cuffs and chin are less abrasive than many other options, and the lining inside the pockets is soft.
+The Ozonic feels light as a feather and is quiet as a mouse, thanks to Mountain Hardwear's lightweight, 2.5-layer 50D Dry.Q fabric.
+The softer, more flexible fabric feels smooth against the skin when wearing short sleeves underneath.
+The wrist cuffs are less abrasive than many other options, and the lining inside the pockets is soft.
+There is even a softer fabric covering the main zipper so that the chin isn't irritated by the sharp teeth of the zipper when fully closed.
 The two hand pockets and one chest pocket are all easy to access and roomy enough for a phone and plenty of snacks.
 There are also key clips in both hand pockets.
-The drawcords around the bottom hem tighten from both sides, making it easy to evenly distribute fabric around the hem.
+The drawcords around the bottom hem tighten from both sides, making it easy to distribute fabric around the hem evenly.
 The only aspect we were less stoked on from a comfortability standpoint was the hood.
-It only tightens from the back, and the elastic loops around the top of the head like a crown.
-We found this somewhat uncomfortable, as it applied a little pressure to the ears.
+The design only tightens from the back, with elastic that loops around the top of the head like a crown.
+We found this closure to be somewhat uncomfortable, as it applied a little pressure to the ears.

 Weight

-The garment stashes in the rectangular chest pocket, making a compact package measuring only 9" x 4" x 3.5" inches.
-The fit is tight, but the mesh pocket lining is a bit stretchy, so it is one of the easiest to stow and unpack quickly.
-When stowed, the jacket is easy to stash in a nook in a backpack or suitcase.
-It was so light, small, and easy to pack that we were happy to tuck the Ozonic into its own pocket and chuck it in a bag as a just in case option.
+The jacket stows into the rectangular chest pocket, making a rather compact package measuring only 9.5 x 8 x 3 inches.
+The fit is tight, but the mesh pocket lining is a bit stretchy, so it proved one of the easiest to put away and unpack quickly.
+When stowed, the jacket is easy to tuck into a nook in a backpack or suitcase.
+The design is so light, small, and easy to carry that we were happy to tuck the Ozonic into its own pocket and chuck it into a bag as a just in case option.

-With this model of the Ozonic, Mountain Hardwear upgraded the fabric from a smooth stretch 40D 100% nylon fabric to a slightly heavier 50D stretch ripstop fabric made of 100% recycled polyester.
-We found the new fabric to still be flexible and stretchy, and we saw no signs of abrasion at the completion of testing.
-We did find that the DWR coating had to be revitalized a little sooner than many other models.
+With this model of the Ozonic, Mountain Hardwear upgraded the fabric from a smooth-stretch 40D 100% nylon to a slightly heavier 50D stretch ripstop fabric made of 100% recycled polyester.
+The new fabric remains flexible and stretchy, and our testers didn't note any signs of wear or abrasions, even after an extensive testing period.
+That said, our test team found the DWR coating had to be revitalized much sooner than other models with stiffer, more rigid fabric.

-All materials are high quality, the zippers ran smoothly (we loved the sealed zippers on the front), and the drawcords were easy to use and functional.
-This jacket held up well during our test period.
+The materials that make up the Ozonic design are high quality, the zippers ran smoothly (we loved the sealed zippers on the front), and the drawcords are functional and easy to use.

 Should You Buy the Mountain Hardwear Stretch Ozonic?

-Overall, we were impressed with the crossroads of comfort, breathability, and water resistance.
-While this was not the most water-resistant jacket tested, it excels at at managing internal temperature and moisture levels, and its stretchiness provides a full range of motion, making this a great option for those seeking a jacket for active pursuits.
+Overall, we were impressed with Ozonic's ability to combine comfort, breathability, and water resistance within a versatile jacket design.
+While this was not the most water-resistant jacket we tested, it excels at managing internal temperature and moisture levels.
+Its stretchiness provides a full range of motion, making it a great option for those seeking a jacket for a wide range of outdoor activities.

 What Other Rain Jackets Should You Consider?